Koodattu/project-ideas/README.md

 - Features:
   - Lists all finnish radio stations
   - View last played songs from each station
+  - Statistics, which songs are popular over time, visualization
 - Link: ?

 ### WoW Mplus and Raid Tools and Stats